JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 cost of rebuilding communicators with the cost of restoring the application dataset (e.g., reloading checkpoints, computing checksum on data, etc.).

+## Results for 2022/2023

+First, we have been further investigating the Young/Daly formula.
+This formula provides an approximation of the optimal checkpoint period for a parallel application executing on a supercomputing platform.
+It was originally designed for preemptible tightly-coupled applications.
+We provided some background and survey various application scenarios to assess the usefulness and limitations of the formula in {% cite BenoitEtAl2022 --file jlesc.bib %}.

+Also, we have been revisiting distributed termination detection algorithms in the context of High-Performance Computing (HPC) applications.
+We introduced an efficient variant of the Credit Distribution Algorithm (CDA) and compared it to the original algorithm (HCDA) as well as to its two primary competitors: the Four Counters algorithm (4C) and the Efficient Delay-Optimal Distributed algorithm (EDOD).
+We analyzed the behavior of each algorithm for some simplified task-based kernels and showed the superiority of CDA in terms of the number of control messages.
+We then compared the implementation of these algorithms over a task-based runtime system, PaRSEC and showed the advantages and limitations of each approach on a practical implementation {% cite BosilcaEtAl2022 --file jlesc.bib %}.

+Some progress on the projects mentionned in 2021-2022 were also done by UT Knoxville, in particular on integrating process, control-flow, and data resiliency layers using a hybrid Fenix/Kokkos approach, demonstrating that designing integrable systems rather than integrated systems allows for user-designed optimization and upgrading of resilience techniques while maintaining the simplicity and performance of all-in-one resilience solutions.
+More application-specific choice in resilience strategies allows for better long-term flexibility, performance, and - importantly - simplicity.

+Finally, we have initiated a study about the impact of I/O interference on application performance.
+HPC applications execute on dedicated nodes but share the I/O system.
+As a consequence, interferences surge when several applications perform I/O operations simultaneously, and each I/O operation takes much longer than expected because each application is only allotted a fraction of the I/O bandwidth.
+Checkpoint operations are periodic and high-volume I/O operations and, as such, are particularly sensitive to interferences.

 ## Visits and meetings